Team Leaders are the heartbeat of the Contact Center.

 That’s an easy one.

-When they begin to confidently connect the dots across the six domains.
+When they begin to confidently connect the dots across the four domains — which happens as their knowledge grows.

 They see the big picture and how these domains interrelate.